RichardLitt/burntfen.com/_projects/octobuild.md

 ---
 {% include JB/setup %}

+Collaborators: _Simon Vansintjan_

-i administer a month long online hackathon of sorts in october
+Every year, I administer and run a month-long online hackathon of sorts in October.
+It is small in scope, so far, but always fun to see what people make.